 Early History of the Germon family

 This web page shows only a small excerpt of our Germon research.
-Another 141 words (10 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650 and 1718 are included under the topic Early Germon History in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650, 1718, 1680, 1769 and 1738 are included under the topic Early Germon History in all our PDF Extended History products and printed products wherever possible.

 Germon Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Germon have been found, including German, Germans, Jermain, Jarman and others.

 Early Notables of the Germon family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Germon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Germon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Germon family to Ireland

 Some of the Germon family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.